NoelV11/Secode/INSTALL.md

 # Installing Secode

-You can install Secode a number of different ways.
+You can install Secode by cloning it,using git
-Choose the approach that's most convenient for you!
-The options (described below) are (1) pip, (2) package for Unix-like system, (3) source install, and (4) run directly.

 ## Prior to install